vinayakg/vinayakg.github.io/_posts/2023-03-01-streamline-ssl-certificate-generation-effortlessly-with-certbot.md

-Generate the CSR (Certifiate Signing Request) that will be needed to get Lets Encrypt to sign our certificates on each renewal.
+Generate the [CSR](https://www.globalsign.com/en-in/blog/what-is-a-certificate-signing-request-csr) (Certifiate Signing Request) that will be needed to get Lets Encrypt to sign our certificates on each renewal.

-Here the `openssl.cnf` is the file that was created in previous step, `vinayakg.dev.csr` is the out file, key is the private key that we generated in [previous section](#registration)
+`openssl.cnf` is from previous step, `vinayakg.dev.csr` is the out file, key is the private key that we generated in [previous section](#registration)

 ```shell
 openssl req -new -key /path/private.pem -out vinayakg.dev.csr -config openssl.cnf